seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

-It slows down the loading of your game at the start, slows down the preloading of levels, etc. One big file transmits faster than a lot of little ones, and the speed savings are much bigger than the time it takes for Phaser to chop that file up.
+It slows down the loading of your game at the start, slows down the preloading of levels, etc. One big file transmits faster than a lot of little ones, and the speed savings can be much bigger than the time it takes for Phaser to chop that file up.
 So when we put all those sprite files into one, we call it a "Sprite Sheet."

 What does a spritesheet look like?
 Let's look at one we'll use in the game.This was made with an online sprite sheet maker I found that is free and Phaser friendly: [ZeroSprites.com](http://zerosprites.com/).